Usher Syndrome: Causes and Treatment

 Clinical Evaluation

-Diagnosis of Usher syndrome typically involves a thorough clinical evaluation, including hearing tests, vision exams, and balance assessments.
-An audiologist and an ophthalmologist will work together to assess the extent of hearing and vision loss.
+Usher syndrome diagnosis usually involves a detailed clinical check-up, including hearing tests, eye examinations, and balance assessments.
+An audiologist and an eye specialist work together to evaluate the level of hearing and vision loss, which are key signs of the condition.

 Genetic Testing